 Compared to us, the Lodges and the Cabots bow and scrape.
 They admit to being snobs.
 Me and Senator Sam will beat you right now.

 All this leads to my grudge against MY COMMENTERS putting themselves down.

-Brian and Shari, Bob Whitaker approved your comments.
+Sam and Shari, Bob Whitaker approved your comments.
 Bob Whitaker finds your comments stimulating enough to include in Bob’s Blog.

 When you apologize, you are presuming to apologize for Bob.

 Thank you very much, Bob will do his OWN damned apologizing.